lagesh/codecademy-challenge-23Nov/README.md

 # codecademy-challenge-23Nov
-My submission for the magazine layout challenge on codecademy, week of 23 November 2020.
+My code submission for the magazine layout challenge on codecademy,using semantic HTML and flexbox, week of 23 November 2020.